-Have we been so distracted by social media that we have forgotten “the media” in our marketing efforts?
+Are we so distracted by social media that we have forgotten about “the media” in our marketing efforts?

 Ranking on the web helps grow awareness and attracts eventual sales.
 Great services and products supply solutions for consumers, but getting free attention in a national newspaper, a magazine and mass media can be a very effective marketing tactic.

 Press outreach and mass media attention is often a problem for many businesses.